Sage/carbon/guides/02_building_basic_component.md

   }
 };
 ```
-As a result when the middle button is click you should receive an output in your developer console.
+As a result, when the middle button is clicked you should receive an output in your developer console.

 ## Final Code